tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 The start of Afternoon Tea in CT

 Around the turn of the nineteenth century, legend has it that the Duchess of Bedford started ordering tea and a light snack mid-day to keep her energy up between meals.
-She soon started inviting her friends to afternoon tea, followed by a walk around her grounds.
+She soon started inviting her friends to tea in the afternoon, followed by a walk around her grounds.

 High Tea versus Afternoon Tea